 Are e-cigarettes “bad” for you?
 So far, since people started vaping years ago, no deaths have been reported that can be attributed to vaping e-cigarettes.
 The most adverse affects so far reported from some vapers, are dry mouth and scratchy throat.
 All the ingredients (other than nicotine) in ecigs are FDA approved.
 Nicorette and other nicotine replacement therapies (NRT’s) have been approved by the FDA.
 I believe it is only a matter of time before e-juice nicotine is also approved.

-The director of the FDA’s Center for Tobacco Products, Mitch Zeller, testified on Capital Hill in May of 2014, with positive news for the future of e-cigs.
+As far back as 2014, the director of the FDA’s Center for Tobacco Products, Mitch Zeller, testified on Capital Hill with positive news for the future of e-cigs.